 Information Technology - Network and Telecommunications Management

-The Networking and Telecommunications Management graduate certificate is designed for IT professionals who are interested in pursuing further professional development in the telecommunications and networking area.
-This certificate program prepares students to better understand different telecommunications technologies and management methodologies.
+The Networking and Telecommunications Management graduate certificate is designed for IT professionals interested in pursuing further professional development in the field.

 This certificate requires 9 credit hours for completion.